-The Los Angeles Superior Court has ruled that tenure for teachers is unconstitutional (in the State of California), with the reasoning that California’s constitution guarantees “a basically equal opportunity to achieve a quality education.”
+The Los Angeles Superior Court has ruled that tenure for teachers is unconstitutional (in the State of California), reasoning that California’s constitution guarantees “a basically equal opportunity to achieve a quality education.”
 The judge states that poor teachers end up teaching in schools in low-income neighborhoods.

-Before speaking about tenure, I would like to make one thing abundantly clear: the problem of low-performing teachers concentrating into poorer schools is real (to a certain extent), is very unfortunate, and has nothing to do with tenure.
+Before speaking about tenure, I would like to make one thing abundantly clear: the problem of low-performing teachers concentrating into poorer schools is real (to a certain extent), is very unfortunate, and has little to do with tenure.
 It has everything to do with the following facts: (a.) teaching in a low-performing school makes for a much more difficult life than teaching in a higher-performing school, and (b.) “good” teachers are more in-demand, and better able to dictate and settle into the more desirable positions at higher-performing schools.
 I think it’s obvious eliminating tenure will do nothing to fix this problem, so it’s a bit frightening to see that an individual capable of applying so little logic (a.k.a. “judgment”) to such an important issue is able to become a judge.
 Not to mention how demeaning this judge’s decision is to the great teachers who made a conscious choice to teach at low-performing schools because they want to help those kids.

 And when it comes to those who actually are in the business of delivering Public Education, make no mistake: very few decision-makers outside of a school building care the first iota about the quality of Education.
 Most only care about providing Education at the lowest possible cost, and with the least amount of work possible.
 Most will make small exceptions to that rule-of-thumb to avoid either (a.) losing their jobs, or (b.) a public outcry so strong that they lose their jobs.